malbanGit/3d-Imager-with-C-/README.md

    3dImager.s

 To your project - include the "*.h" file... and Go.
-Well - the structure of you program differs...
+Well - the structure of your program differs...

 The main() function now just looks like this:

 int main(void)